 Through this research project, we will address heritage conservation and humanitarian response by developing a sustainable method named as re-construction (Devilat 2013), in historical villages in the seismic region of Gujarat, India.
 By bringing past insights from her previous research experience of post-earthquake strategies for Chilean heritage areas, the aim is to exploit new uses of technology to enhance the number and quality of buildings conserved, mitigate future risks to buildings and human lives, and further impact public policies.

 The research team is based at the Centre for Architecture, Urbanism and Global Heritage (CAUGH), at Nottingham Trent University, in collaboration with international and local partners.
 As Principal Investigator, Dr Bernadette Devilat, part of the CAUGH, who provides her expertise on technology and re-construction of heritage areas.
 As Co-Investigator, Prof Mohamed Gamal Abdelmonem, Director of the CAUGH, who contributes with his extensive research experience on virtual heritage.
 As Co-Investigator, Dr Jigna Desai, Executive Director of the Center for Heritage Conservation (CHC), CEPT Research and Development Foundation (CRDF) in Ahmedabad, who contributes with her knowledge of Indian heritage and local networks.
 As Co-Investigator, Dr Rohit Jigyasu, Project Manager Urban Heritage, Climate Change & Disaster Risk Management from ICCROM, who contributes with his Indian earthquake’s expertise and international heritage scope.
 Dr Felipe Lanuza is the project’s Research Fellow from the CAUGH, who contributes with his experience related to urban heritage at risk of disappearance.
-Finally, the Hunnarshala Foundation as a Project Partner in India supports with community participation, networks and local knowledge.
+As a Project Partner in India, we have the Hunnarshala Foundation that supports with community participation, networks and local knowledge.
+For Phase 2 of this project, which obtained additional funding, the Gujarat Institute of Disaster Management (GIDM) was incorporated as a Project Partner to share the project’s results at an institutional level and helm in the development of a Policy Brief.